A lot or a little?

 What parents need to know

-Parents need to know that this animated fighter pilot-themed movie from renowned Japanese director Hayao Miyazaki is packed with cartoonish violence including WWI-era airplane battles and machine gun fights.
+Parents need to know that Porco Rosso is an animated fighter pilot-themed movie from renowned Japanese director Hayao Miyazaki.
+It's packed with cartoonish violence including WWI-era airplane battles and machine gun fights.
 Characters smoke and drink and there is some romance and references to womanizing threaded through the plot.
 Underneath the deceptively simple story is a complex exploration of the ravages of war on those who fight.

 What's the story?